ERP · Calgary

 Exactly what you get

 You get an ERP whose asset register is fed by your field, not just your invoices.
 The deliverable is a financial core for AP, AR, GL, and multi-entity consolidation, plus an integration layer that reads SCADA tags or your historian and turns equipment health into work orders and forecast changes.
 AFE and field-ticket workflows post cost to the right well in near real time.
 Joint-venture billing, royalty calculations, and AER and Petrinex exports run as encoded rules instead of analyst spreadsheets.
-It connects to your inventory management software for parts at the yard, your field service management software for dispatch, and a business intelligence dashboard for executives who want deferred production and DSO on one screen.
+It connects to your inventory management software for parts at the yard, your field service management software for dispatch, and a business intelligence (BI) dashboard for executives who want deferred production and DSO on one screen.

 How to choose a developer in Calgary